srl-labs/containerlab/docs/lab-examples/ixiacone-ceos.md

 ## Description
 This lab consists of an Ixia-c-one node with 2 ports connected to 2 ports on an Arista cEOS node via two point-to-point ethernet links.
 Both nodes are also connected with their management interfaces to the `containerlab` docker network.

+[`**TBD`:
-`<TBD:Image might have to moved to diagram folder to be viewable correctly from the web page.
-It is currently kept in the ../images folder>`
+  Image has to be moved to diagram folder to be viewable correctly from the web page.
+  It is currently kept in the ../images folder so that it is visible during PR review.
+  Probably the two paths below should change from `../images/ixia-c-one-ceos.drawio` to `https://raw.githubusercontent.com/srl-labs/containerlab/diagrams/ixia-c-one-ceos.drawio>` once ixia-c-one-ceos.drawio is uploaded to the correct directory for the drawio files.]

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:0,&quot;zoom&quot;:1.5,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;../images/ixia-c-one-ceos.drawio&quot;}"></div>